Husband’s Job Status is Major Factor in Many Divorces

 Killewald did acknowledge that the study was limited by certain factors, such as the absence of data on same-sex marriages and the possibility that the couples included in the study may have divorced for reasons other than economics.

-For more information, access the CheatSheet.com article, “Divorce: A Harvard Study Says This Can Crush Your Marriage.”
+Excerpted from the CheatSheet.com article, “Divorce: A Harvard Study Says This Can Crush Your Marriage.”

 If you are considering filing for divorce in New York, you should speak with a qualified divorce attorney as soon as possible.
 Jonathan D. Katz is an experienced divorce lawyer who can assist you throughout the divorce process.
-Contact Mr. Katz today to schedule a free consultation.
+Contact Mr. Katz today to schedule a consultation.